 Our programs prepare students to be capable of managing people and resources in environments characterized by rapid changes in technologies, increasing global competition, shifts in demographics, and changing social, economic, and political contexts.
 It also emphasizes students' social responsibilities and the need to serve as active and contributing leaders of their communities.
 Students acquire core competencies in innovation, dealing with change, probing for global opportunities, and developing creative solutions to operational challenges.

-In addition to the General Business Program, Management Programs at Kean include options in International Business, Management and Supply Chain and Information Management and Managing of Organizations.
+In addition to the General Business Program, Management Programs at Kean include options in Global Business, Supply Chain and Information Management and Management of Organizations.

 The management programs empower students to pursue career opportunities in a broad range of fields including administration, human resource management, international trade and business, information systems, financial management, purchasing, supply chain management and logistics, labor relations, production management, hospitality industry, medical and health services managers, property and construction management, real estate management, business analysis and consulting, entrepreneurial ventures, small business management, health-care management, educational leadership, and non profit/institutional administration.